-In simple terms, a Longboard is a surfboard that’s over 8 or 9 feet long depending on who you ask and usually at least 20 inches wide.
+In simple terms, a longboard is a surfboard that’s over 9 feet long depending on who you ask and usually at least 20 inches wide.

 The noserider is designed for staying in the pocket of the wave, where you’ll find the most thrust and power.

-A performance board is narrower and allows for easier turning and greater speed, essentially replicating the benefits of a Shortboard.
+A performance longboard is narrower and allows for easier turning and greater speed, essentially replicating the benefits of a Shortboard.

 What Size Longboard Surfboard Should I Get?

-The board’s length and width will dictate the ease at which you can surf and paddle.
+The longboard surfboard’s length and width will dictate the ease at which you can surf and paddle.

 As a complete beginner, you should look for something that is over 9 feet and ideally around 9.5, with a width of approximately 23 inches.

 Your size won’t make that much of a difference, but you can reduce the width by an inch if you’re small and increase by an inch if you’re much taller.